mkonicek/coding-time/content/blog/meetings/index.md

 ---
 title: Meetings
 description: >-
   Software Engineers are usually not excited about meetings.
-Meetings are an easy way to waste time and kill productivity.
   However, if done well meetings can be useful and fun.
 date: "2018-01-06T12:57:16.474Z"
 categories: [tips]
 keywords: []